Skip to main content

 • "The algorithm discriminated" → Obscures the company that designed and deployed it

 Discourse Depot started there.
 At the arrow.
-What explanations are we constructing in the "→"?
+What explanations are being constructed in the "→"?
 And critically: whose decisions disappear in that arrow?

 I'm not on a "no metaphors" campaign.
 More like a "know what kind of world each metaphor builds" campaign.